boris/refactored-carnival/Readme.md

 # AWS
-AWS resources for local development, using [localstack](https://localstack.cloud/)
+AWS resources for local development, using [localstack](https://localstack.cloud/) which means _cloud_ is ephemeral

 ## Requirements:
 - docker